Raw Materials Selecting sustainable fibers

 Each type of fiber we use has a social and environmental impact, and we empower our designers to make informed choices within the design process.

 In 2018, Gap Inc. was the third largest purchaser of Better Cotton globally.

 Cotton is essential to our business.
 As one of the world’s leading apparel brands, we use a significant amount of the global cotton supply.
 Cotton cultivation requires large amounts of land, human labor, machinery, pest- and weed control measures, and it is also water-intensive.
 Cotton is also an important crop for the economy, supporting the livelihoods of 250 million people, many of whom are women.

 These options enable us to purchase cotton that is grown in ways that reduce water and pesticide usage, improve soil quality and work to make cotton production better for the workers and farmers involved.
 For example, BCI provides training to millions of farmers around the world to “produce cotton in a way that cares for the environment, minimizing the negative effects of fertilizers and pesticides, and caring for water, soil health and natural habitats.”
 BCI farmers also commit to decent work principles — conditions that support workers’ safety and well-being.
-This approach works: In a benchmark of BCI farmers in 2013, between 14 percent and 23 percent less water was used in cultivation than on farms that did not use BCI principles.
+This approach works: In one benchmark of BCI farmers, between 14 percent and 23 percent less water was used in cultivation than on farms that did not use BCI principles.